 Living Soil — A community of organisms that work together break down organic matter into soil, which then provides essential nutrients to the organisms that live in that soil.

 Native Cultivar — A selected form of a native plant (chosen for ornamental traits such as double flowers, novel color or short stature) with a commercial name, such as Aster ‘Purple Dome.’
 Most cultivars are reproduced by cloning, so they lack the genetic diversity (and resulting resilience) of seed-grown native species.
 Increasingly, cultivars are patented and may not be propagated by individuals or nurseries.
 Recent research confirms that many cultivars do not support the needs of pollinators and other wildlife as well as true natives do.

-Species of trees, shrubs, vines, wildflowers, grasses and ferns that grew in eastern North America before Colonial times and coevolved, over millennia, with the region’s animals, insects, amphibians, bacteria and fungi.
+Native Plants — Species of trees, shrubs, vines, wildflowers, grasses, and ferns that grew in eastern North America before Colonial times and coevolved, over millennia, with the region’s animals, insects, amphibians, bacteria, and fungi.
 Many of these native plants depend on one another for survival, and their interrelationships help sustain ecosystems (see Biodiversity).

 “Native” is a relative term, given the natural ranges of plant species: Some plants native to New England, for example, may also be native to mid-Atlantic or Midwestern states.
 Two-thirds of the plants in New England’s natural areas are still native; the balance are exotic species introduced from other continents.

-A wild plant, whether native or exotic to a particular region, grows and reproduces without human assistance.
-Many domesticated plants (such as garden vegetables) depend on humans to reproduce and grow.
+Wild Plants — Wild plants, whether native or exotic to a particular region, grow and reproduces without human assistance.